seime/openhab2-addons/bundles/org.openhab.binding.panasoniccomfortcloud/README.md

 DeviceId can be found printed on side or back of the device.
 Or you can find it during discovery.

-Devices with built-in WIFI support appears to use format 'MODEL+SERIAL' while devices with a separate WIFI dongle only uses the 'SERIAL' part.
+Devices with built-in WIFI support appears to use format 'MODEL+SERIAL' while devices with a separate WIFI dongle usually only uses the 'SERIAL' part.

+#### Finding the correct deviceId for use in thing files

-Note: If you are using *thing* files; Device discovery will create a deviceId with '+' replaced with '-'.
-Check discovered thing properties to find the correct value for your device.
+If you are using *thing* files; Device discovery will create a modified thingUID that follows the openHAB requirements.
+In order to find the correct deviceId to use in thing files, _check discovered thing properties_.

 #### Tested devices